-5.2.3 Calibration Scene

-The calibration scene location can also be set here.
+This calibration scene is not installed with Tracking Hub and has to be added manually if needed.
+Its location path can be set in the UI field.
 Best practice is to enter the UUID of the scene there.

-This is the scene going to be load if someone uses the "Load Scene" button in the Engine Control Section.
+This is the scene loaded when using the Load Scene button in the Engine Control Section.